2.1. Understanding Acronis Storage Architecture¶

-- Management, provides a web-based management panel that enables administrators to configure, manage, and monitor Acronis Storage clusters.
+- Management, provides a web-based management panel that enables administrators to configure, manage, and monitor storage clusters.
 Only one management panel is needed to create and manage multiple clusters (and only one is allowed per cluster).

 - SSD cache, boosts chunk read/write performance by creating write caches on selected solid-state drives (SSDs).
 It is recommended to also use such SSDs for metadata, see Metadata Role.
 The use of write journals may speed up write operations in the cluster by two and more times.